hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_firewall.html.markdown

 * `subnet_change_protection` - (Optional) A boolean flag indicating whether it is possible to change the associated subnet(s).
 Defaults to `false`.

 * `subnet_mapping` - (Required) Set of configuration blocks describing the public subnets.
 Each subnet must belong to a different Availability Zone in the VPC.
-AWS Vanta creates a firewall endpoint in each subnet.
+AWS Network Firewall creates a firewall endpoint in each subnet.
 See [Subnet Mapping](#subnet-mapping) below for details.

 * `tags` - (Optional) The key:value pairs to associate with the resource.

-* `vpc_id` - (Required, Forces new resource) The unique identifier of the VPC where AWS Vanta should create the firewall.
+* `vpc_id` - (Required, Forces new resource) The unique identifier of the VPC where AWS Network Firewall should create the firewall.

 ### Subnet Mapping